 We have just returned from a wonderful, yet exhausting, family road trip, and I am not over-flowing with a sense that I have a ‘system down.’
 Resources of patience, generosity, and monetary wherewithal run thin at times.
 In God’s grace, I know it will all work out, but it’s the here and now that makes me think it’s Christmas in July―my pregnancy feels something akin to Advent.

-In our already brimming household, it’s a daily feat to make us all look like we haven’t just pulled ensembles from the middle of the perpetually wadded, smashed, cleaned, laundry baskets piled high.
-Our new, heaven-scented baby is coming.
-Now, where are we going to put everything needed to care for this new bundle of love?
+In our already brimming household, it’s a daily feat to make us all look like we haven’t just pulled ensembles from the middle of the wadded, smashed, cleaned, laundry piled high.
+Our new baby is coming.
+Now, where are we going to put everything needed to care for this bundle of love?
 Where are we going to organize swaddling blankets, diapers, wipes, onesies, burp cloths, bibs, and gowns?

-I get home and insist my husband helps move things and re-configure―that desk in there, this chair in here.
+I get home and insist my husband helps move things and re-configure.
 A mini-crib set-up, a basket for onesies, a bin for diapers, a tray for soaps and lotion.
 The baby is coming, and we prepare room.
 We make room.
 It is not a work of outward perfection, but it is God’s plan.
 And God’s plan is always more than enough, filled with resplendent grace.

 Oh, how I can feel like my life has run a-muck into a mire-like manger.
 I am tempted to say it is simply not enough.
 But back as a little child when I first beheld the heart of Jesus, I saw it then―and I see it now―he came to be all that we need.
 Jesus of the manger came tenderly and lovingly so that we would draw in close and be filled with his abundant presence, his love―his love that fills our hearts and makes a home in us.
 He comes and whispers the relief of “enough”―I am your all, your love.